MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 **Optimizing operations.** Azure supports infrastructure as code (IaC) capabilities, which enable you to define and manage your infrastructure by using code.
 Doing so helps reduce complexity and improves the adaptability or your systems.

 Azure Monitor is a comprehensive monitoring service that provides visibility into the performance and health of applications and infrastructure on Azure.
-You can use it to collect telemetry data, set up alerts, and gain real-time insights.
+You can use it to collect telemetry, set up alerts, and gain real-time insights.
 By using Azure Monitor, you can proactively identify and resolve issues, which enables you to reduce the time you spend on troubleshooting.

 [Azure Automation](/azure/automation/) provides a way to automate manual, repetitive tasks on Azure.
 You can use it to create and manage runbooks, which are sets of instructions for performing specific tasks.
 By automating routine tasks, you can save time and free up personnel to focus on more critical activities.